Sedeniono/ADO-History-Diff/README.md

 For all other field types, computing a diff makes no sense and the entire old and new values are shown directly.
 The extension also shows the comments of new relations/links, but only the newest version of the comment text.
 ADO does not provide an API to query the history of relation/link comments (in contrast to the work item comments).

+For [comments that were entered in markdown](https://devblogs.microsoft.com/devops/markdown-editor-for-comments-preview/), the rendered html is diffed.
+The html instead of the raw markdown is diffed since the comment might have been in html originally, and ADO provides no information when a comment was switched to markdown.
+But fortunately, ADO provides an API to consistently get the rendered html.
+On the other hand, for [non-comment fields that use markdown](https://devblogs.microsoft.com/devops/markdown-for-large-text-fields-private-preview/), the raw markdown is diffed.
+Again, ADO does not provide any information on when the user switched to markdown.
+However, ADO also currently does not expose any API that allows the extension to get the rendered html (in contrast to comments, which has such an API).
+The extension makes a best guess to detect when older versions of a field were originally in html and then diffs them as html, and starting with the revision where the user switched to markdown, the raw content of the field is diffed.

 Removed/old fragments are highlighted with a red background, new fragments with a green background.
 The extension is aware of the dark mode theme and uses appropriate colors.
 Note: Changing the theme in Azure DevOps (light to dark or vice versa) might not immediately change all colors.
 The page should be reloaded after changing the theme.

+Users are shown a "please rate" notice 30 days after they opened the history tab for the first time, with links to the GitHub page and the marketplace.
+This notice appears at the top of the history.
+It can be simply closed and will not appear again.

 ## Configuration